veganprimate/CotCPort/README.md

 ## Contact
 You can reach me in the **BravelyPath Modular** Discord server in the **#cotc-characters-mod** channel, where I am joined by several other contributors and modders.
+My name there is **veganprimate**.
 You can join the server via this link: https://discord.gg/7YmAFJ3h5Z

 ## Acknowledgements
 Thanks to: